William Crooks (locomotive): 1861–1900

 In 1868, a fire partially destroyed the William Crooks.
 Albion B. Smith was tasked with restoring the locomotive and became the locomotive's engineer once it returned to service.
-He became a personal friend to James J. Hill through his works and service with the William Crooks.
-The old locomotive had served almost 50 years and had eventually been assigned to runs in Montana and Washington.
+He became a personal friend to James J. Hill, savior of the Saint Paul and Pacific, and chief executive of the Great Northern Railway which had absorbed the smaller line, through his works and service with the William Crooks.

+The old locomotive had served over 35 years and had eventually been assigned to runs in Montana and Washington.
 The William Crooks was in passenger service until September 30, 1897, after which it was retired, and by the turn of the century was sitting decommissioned in a corner of the Great Northern yard in St. Paul.
 The locomotive was restored to operation for Hill's 70th birthday in 1908, as he had insisted when informed of its condition.
 Smith, who worked a regular schedule for the Great Northern Railway, would be reassigned to duty with the William Crooks for special events such as this and, later, the Alaska–Yukon–Pacific Exposition.
 After he received word that the William Crooks was to be scrapped, it was Smith who spoke to Hill about it, with Hill declaring, "Not as long as I live".
 After Hill's death in 1916, the Great Northern continued to exhibit the train at special events.
 The railroad gave the engine a balloon stack similar in appearance to its original, but internally designed to be suitable for coal as well as wood.